TakuSemba/JetHub/README.md

 ## :construction: Jetpack Compose (Under Development) :construction:

-Design in `:repo`, `:developer` modules is constructed using [Jetpack Compose](https://developer.android.com/jetpack/compose).
-But it is not finished yet and you will see unfinished UI for those screens just for now.
-I'm migrating to Jetpack Compose...
+[Jetpack Compose](https://developer.android.com/jetpack/compose) is used for the screens of `:repo`, `:developer` modules.
+Therefore, To build this project, you will need AndroidStudio 4.0 or above.
+I'm currently migrating to Jetpack Compose and the design is in progress for now.

 ## Dark Theme